• Skip to Content

 Student Course Load

-Students in the Doctor of Pharmacy program are expected to register for all required classes in a semester unless directed not to do so by the Committee on Academic and Professional Standards or the Office of Admissions and Student Affairs.
-Full-time students in the School of Pharmacy may not register for less than nine credit hours during any semester without written approval of the Committee on Academic and Professional Standards.
-For an exception, a letter of petition must be submitted to the Committee on Academic and Professional Standards through the School of Pharmacy’s Office of Admissions and Student Affairs.
+Students in the Doctor of Pharmacy program are either administratively registered or expected to register for all required classes in a semester unless directed not to do so by the Academic Standards Committee or the Office of Admissions and Student Affairs.
+Full-time students in the School of Pharmacy may not register for less than nine credit hours during any semester without written approval of the Academic Standards Committee.
+For an exception, a letter of petition must be submitted to the Academic Standards Committee.

 Promotion and Graduation Requirements